elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/arrow-functions.md

 ---

-### What are the difference and limitations between Arrow Functions and Function Expressions?
+### What are the differences and limitations between Arrow Functions and Function Expressions?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong>  An arrow function does not have bindings to this or super and cannot be used as a method or constructor.
-Also, it is not suitable for call, apply, bind.</div><br />
+  <div><strong>Interview Response:</strong> An arrow function does not have bindings to this or super and should not get used as a method or constructor.
+Also, it is not suitable for the call, apply, and bind methods.</div><br />
   <div><strong>Technical Response:</strong><br /><br /><strong>Differences & Limitations:</strong><br /><br />
   <ol>
-    <li>Does not have its own bindings to this or super and should not be used as methods.</li>
+    <li>It does not have its binding to this or super and should not get used as a method.</li>
-    <li>Does not have arguments, or new.target keywords.</li>
+    <li>It does not have arguments or new.target keywords.</li>
-    <li>Not suitable for call, apply and bind methods, which generally rely on establishing a scope.</li>
+    <li>Not suitable for the call, apply and bind methods, which generally rely on establishing a scope.</li>
-    <li>Cannot be used as constructors.</li>
+    <li>It cannot get used as a constructor.</li>
-    <li>Cannot use yield, within its body.</li>
+    <li>It cannot use yield within its body.</li>
   </ol>
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />